Los Angeles records nearly 400 mudslides during storm that has drenched Southern California

 The California Highway Patrol said a 69-year-old man died Monday after his truck went down an embankment and filled with water in Yucaipa, about 80 miles (128 kilometers) east of Los Angeles.
 Another accident in nearby Fontana killed a 23-year-old man after the car he was in crashed into a tow truck in the rain, the agency said.

-Three people were killed in Northern California after the storm came ashore over the weekend with strong winds that toppled trees.
+Four people were killed in Northern California after the storm came ashore over the weekend with strong winds that toppled trees.
+They included a 63-year-old woman who was found dead Tuesday under a large tree in her backyard in Fair Oaks, Sacramento County officials reported.

 Most of Southern California remained under flood watches, and the weather service warned people to remain on high alert as swollen and fast-moving creeks and rivers increase the risk of drowning and the need for swift-water rescues.